isaacnmm/pestpolicy-hugo2XX/content/posts/best-cordless-vacuum-for-pet-hair/index.md

 ##  [**7.
 Shark Rocket Cordless Pet Pro Vacuum Cleaner IZ162H**](https://www.amazon.com/dp/B07S98411P/?tag=p-policy-20)

 Shark IZ162H is for people who have pets in their homes.
-With its powerful suction, you will be able to get rid of pet hair from every corner of the house - with this [shark vacuum](https://pestpolicy.com/best-shark-vacuum-for-pet-hair/).
-Such a powerful suction is made possible by the 181 Watts removable battery, which can be charged either inside or outside the vacuum.
+With its powerful suction, you will be able to get rid of pet hair from every corner of the house - with this [shark vacuum](https://pestpolicy.com/best-shark-vacuum-for-pet-hair/).Such a powerful suction is made possible by the 181 Watts removable battery, which can be charged either inside or outside the vacuum.

 The dirt engages mechanism is designed to dislodge debris deep from carpets and tackle large debris on the floor.